Registration Opens for Singapore International Energy Week 2021

 - Singapore-International Energy Agency (IEA) Forum: The Forum will address key energy trends in Southeast Asia and across the globe.

-- Asia Pacific Energy Regulatory Forum (APER): For the first time, Singapore will be hosting the APER Forum as part of SIEW.
-The Forum is a key platform for energy regulators in the Asia Pacific to discuss to exchange information and experiences on regulatory best practices.
+- Asia Pacific Energy Regulatory Forum (APER) For the first time, Singapore will be hosting the APER Forum as part of SIEW.
+The Forum is a key platform for energy regulators in the Asia Pacific to exchange information and experiences on regulatory best practices.

-- SIEW Thinktank Roundtables: Held in partnership with SIEW and leading international organisations, new hosts this year include the ISEAS – Yusof Ishak Institute and the Asia-Europe Foundation.
+- SIEW Thinktank Roundtables: Held in partnership with SIEW, new hosts this year include the ISEAS – Yusof Ishak Institute and the Asia-Europe Foundation.

-SIEW also features a suite of events held in collaboration with our event partners from key sectors of the energy industry:
+SIEW also features a suite of events held in collaboration with our event partners:

-- New this year, the Future of the Grid will explore the impact of increased demand on global grid networks arising from worldwide trends including greater electrification and e-mobility and the need to integrate distributed energy resources and storage to enable a more sustainable energy future.
+- New this year, the Future of the Grid will explore the impact of increased demand on global grid networks arising from worldwide trends including greater electrification and e-mobility.

 - Asia Clean Energy Summit 2021 is the region's premier platform shaping clean energy dialogues and will cover Energy Efficiency, Solar and Electric Vehicles.